-- plan positively for the provision and use of shared space, community facilities (such as local shops, meeting places, sports venues, cultural buildings, public houses and places of worship) and other local services to enhance the sustainability of communities and residential environments; - guard against the unnecessary loss of valued facilities and services, particularly where this would reduce the community's ability to meet its day- to-day needs; - ensure that established shops, facilities and services are able to develop and modernise in a way that is sustainable, and retained for the benefit of the community; and - ensure an integrated approach to considering the location" (para.
+• plan positively for the provision and use of shared space,

+community facilities (such as local shops, meeting places, sports venues, cultural buildings, public houses and places of worship) and other local services to enhance the sustainability of communities and residential environments;

+- guard against the unnecessary loss of valued facilities and services, particularly where this would reduce the community's ability to meet its day- to-day needs; - ensure that established shops, facilities and services are able to develop and modernise in a way that is sustainable, and retained for the benefit of the community; and - ensure an integrated approach to considering the location" (para.
 70). - 5.32 By identifying the key community facilities, including public houses and shops, in the neighbourhood plan area Policy K8 sets a clear local development management framework for the development of these facilities that is in line with the Framework.
 This policy will also be used in conjunction with SWDP Policy 37: Built Community Facilities.
+It has been designed to follow the same format.
+Annex F of the SWDP provides clear and robust guidance on the need for appropriate marketing of community facilities to ensure that it could not be satisfactorily operated by an alternative occupier or organisation.